Kyphoplasty Surgery & Procedures for Spinal Fractures

 Balloon Kyphoplasty Procedure

-Kyphoplasty involves the use of a device called a balloon tamp to restore the height and shape of the vertebral body.
+Balloon kyphoplasty involves the use of a device called a balloon tamp to restore the height and shape of the vertebral body.
 This is followed by application of bone cement to strengthen the vertebra.
-The procedure is performed with the patient lying face down on the operating room table.
+The balloon kyphoplasty procedure is performed with the patient lying face down on the operating room table.
 An x-ray machine is used to show the collapsed bones and to guide the surgical procedure.

 Kyphoplasty surgery does not prevent severe osteoporosis from causing other fractures at other levels of the spine in the future.
 All patients must continue to take bone-strengthening medications during treatment.
 If more vertebrae collapse in the future, kyphoplasty can be used at those other levels.